darya-korobenko/aws-bootcamp-cruddur-2023/journal/week0.md

 ![Eventbridge health rule](/_docs/assets/health.png)

-Review all the questions of each pillars in the Well Architected Tool (No specialized lens)

-Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts

-Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.

 ### Open Support Case

 With the help of AWS Support Console, I opened a new support ticket and requested to increase the service limit for SNS.